Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System

 Kinase Enzymes

-Within the white blood cells, the production of cytokines require enzymes called kinases.
-Herbs that block kinase enzymes, like quercetin, can help lower ctyokines.
+Within the white blood cells, the production of cytokines requires enzymes called kinases.
+Herbs that block kinase enzymes, like quercetin, can help lower cytokines.

 Nrf2 Signals Production of Antioxidants.

 Cells also have a genetic messenger that increases cell production of antioxidants like glutathione.
 This messenger is called Nrf2 (nuclear factor 2).
-There are some supplements like resveratrol and curcumin that turn on Nrf2.
+Some supplements, like resveratrol and curcumin, turn on Nrf2.
 Antioxidants decrease oxidizing agents that trigger cytokine production.
-So turning on Nrf2 creates antioxidants which decrease cytokine production.
+Therefore, turning on Nrf2 creates antioxidants, which decreases cytokine production.

 How to Lower Cytokines